shirha/Journey/entry.md

-The Entry instances are stored in the position hash.
+The Entry instances are a key/value pair stored in the position hash.
 They are created using the ascii layout.

 ```
 z       A